openvanilla/openvanilla/Experiments/Win32/Modules/OVIMPOJ-Holo/README.txt

-Please go to trunk/Experiment/VisualBasic/OVIMPOJ-Holo/ and then run the make.bat to build OVIMPOJ-Holo.dll.
+Please go to trunk/Experiment/VisualBasic/OVIMPOJ-Holo/ and then run the make.bat to build OVIMPOJ-Holo.dll, or use the vcproj to do so.